awlondon/primarydesignco-blog/_posts/2026-02-04-facts-anchor-us.md

 ---

 ## Introduction
-Modern societies don’t fail because people disagree.
-Disagreement is normal—and often necessary.
-They fail when disagreement no longer happens inside a shared frame of reference: when people are not merely interpreting evidence differently, but no longer recognize the same kinds of evidence as binding.
+Modern societies do not fail because people disagree.
+They fail when disagreement no longer occurs within a shared frame of reference—when people stop recognizing the same kinds of evidence as binding.

-This shift rarely announces itself as “rejecting reality.”
+This shift rarely appears as a rejection of reality.
 It presents as sincerity.
 Beliefs feel true.
 Narratives feel coherent.
 Moral confidence intensifies.
-Yet something essential erodes underneath: the capacity to verify claims independently of how they feel or whom they flatter.
+What erodes is verification: the ability to check claims independently of identity, affiliation, or emotional resonance.

 Facts are not sacred objects.
 They are coordination tools.
-They let people who differ in values and interests still reason about external constraints that won’t negotiate.
+They allow people who differ in values to reason about external constraints that do not negotiate.
 When verification norms hold, disagreement remains legible and revisable.
-When they collapse, belief becomes unmoored from correction, and society drifts toward epistemic chaos—not because people stop caring, but because care is redirected toward identity affirmation instead of external validation.
+When they collapse, belief becomes insulated from correction and society drifts into epistemic chaos—not because people stop caring, but because care is redirected toward identity affirmation.

-The deeper danger is not simply that false beliefs spread.
-It’s that verification is reframed as optional, partisan, or naïve.
-At that point, reality stops functioning as a shared environment and becomes a personalized experience.
-Politics, media, and social life follow.

-This essay argues that the central crisis is not misinformation per se, but the degradation of verification as a social norm.
+The central crisis is not misinformation itself, but the degradation of verification as a social norm.
 Without shared methods for checking claims, even true statements lose stabilizing power.
-The result is not a plurality of perspectives, but a proliferation of incompatible realities.
+The result is not pluralism, but incompatible realities.

 ![Verification vs Drift](/assets/2026-02-04-facts-anchor-us/diagram-reality-drift-animated.svg)
 #### Verification vs. Drift.